-Improvements include 1) crash records, 2) vehicle and driver records, 3) roadway inventory and geographic information systems, 4) medical outcome systems, and 5) citation and adjudication systems.
-The even greater achievement will be to increase the effectiveness and efficiency of linking crash data to the other systems for improved reporting and analysis.
-These important linkages must be achieved while protecting the privacy rights of our citizens' data and abiding by the appropriate laws and regulations.
+These data systems include 1) crash records, 2) vehicle and driver records, 3) roadway inventory and geographic information systems, 4) medical outcome systems, and 5) citation and adjudication systems.
+Ultimately, the hope is to increase the effectiveness and efficiency of linking crash data to the other systems for improved reporting and analysis, while protecting the privacy rights of our citizens' data and abiding by the appropriate laws and regulations.

 Coordination, communication, and cooperation are the defining attributes for success of the North Carolina Traffic Records Coordinating Committee (NC TRCC).
-Each stakeholder will be able to develop awareness of the needs of the various data collectors, data users, data managers, and traffic records systems owners.
-Beginning this year, the NC TRCC will be using the 2017 NC Traffic Records (TR) Assessment suggestions and recommendations cited on an overall level as well as on a question-by-question level in the new assessment format.
+Each stakeholder will learn from various data collectors, data users, data managers, and traffic records systems owners.
+The NC TRCC will be using the 2017 NC Traffic Records (TR) Assessment suggestions and recommendations cited on an overall level as well as on a question-by-question level in the new assessment format.
+Note: North Carolina is currently completing the 2022 Traffic Records Assessment using the NHTSA self-assessment tool.
+The recommendations -from the 2022 Traffic Records Assessment will be included in next year's 2023 Traffic Safety Information Systems Strategic Plan.